dxos/dxos/docs/content/tutorial/client.md

 ---
 title: 1.
 Set Up a DXOS Client
-description: Create a Client and connect a React Application.
+description: Create a Client and connect a React application.
 ---

 Every DXOS Application starts by creating a Client.
 The `@dxos/client` is your entry point to save and share data with peers in your network.